redhat-developer/rhdh-plugins/workspaces/openshift-image-registry/.changeset/fast-pens-return.md

 '@red-hat-developer-hub/backstage-plugin-openshift-image-registry': minor
 ---

-Content is identical to v1.9.6, testing multiple release branches
+The content is identical to v1.9.6, this is just for testing multiple release branches.